 It will be interesting to see how this new packaging, which just went into effect in December, affects tobacco sales.
 If successful, maybe the Australian government will force other companies to show the health impacts of their products.

 Imagine a bottle of Mountain Dew with a label showing rotting teeth, or walking into a McDonald's and staring at photos of cholesterol-clogged arteries and heart attack victims while you order your kid's Happy Meal.

 Of course, it will be a long time before this ever happens here.
 A government effort to require similar cigarette packaging as Australia was overturned by a U.S. appeals court last year.
 Our nation is controlled by big corporations that sell weapons and junk food and other things that hurt people, and they use lobbyists and political campaign contributions to protect themselves.

 But I'm an optimist, and I look forward to a day in America when those bright orange billboards that say "Gun Show" instead feature color photos of dead Connecticut school children.

 Say, maybe Lexington Center can do this with their new ribbon boards.

-At issue: Dec.
+Dec.
 21 Herald-Leader article, "New video boards considered for Rupp; Cost estimated at $4 million-plus to replace system for next season."